Manuela George-Izunwa

 Hon.
 Barr.
-Manuela George-Izunwa is a Nigerian politician who served as Rivers State Commissioner of Women Affairs from 2007 until 2009.
-In her tenure, she campaigned for better treatment of widows, economic empowerment of women, prevention of abuse, improvements to health, and girl's education.
+Manuela George-Izunwa is a Nigerian politician who served as Rivers State Commissioner of Women Affairs from 2007 to 2009.
+During her tenure, her stated campaign goals were better treatment of widows, economic female empowerment and the prevention of violence against women, as well as furthering women's health and female education.she also serve as a co-pastor with her husband Pastor George Izunwa.

 Education

-She studied law at the Rivers State University of Science and Technology and became a barrister after finishing her Law School at Bwari, Abuja.
-She also holds a master's degree in public administration from University of Port Harcourt.
+George-Izunwa studied law at the Rivers State University of Science and Technology and became a barrister after finishing her law school at Bwari, Abuja.
+She also holds a master's degree in public administration from the University of Port Harcourt.

 Career

 Commissioner

-In 2007, George-Izunwa was appointed as Rivers State Commissioner of Women Affairs by Rotimi Amaechi, then Governor of Rivers State.
+In 2007, George-Izunwa was appointed as Rivers State Commissioner of Women Affairs by Rotimi Amaechi.
+She was then appointed to Governor of Rivers State.

 Support for widows

-In June 2009, speaking to the Rivers State House of Assembly, Izunwa praised the house for enacting gender-friendly laws, and asked them to pass further laws to enable widows return to normal life after the death of their husbands.
+In June 2009, speaking to the Rivers State House of Assembly, Izunwa praised the house for enacting gender-friendly laws and asked them to pass further laws to enable widows to return to normal life after the deaths of their husbands.
 She lobbied for the passing of a law on widowhood rights.
-In April 2010, she noted that over 7,000 women have benefited from the state-run micro-credit scheme for widows.
+In April 2010, she noted that over 7,000 women have benefited from the state-run microcredit scheme for widows.

 Economic training and assistance

-In November 2009 Izunwa announced that the Women Affairs ministry was launching a mass literacy program for adult women, particularly in rural areas, which would also train women in skills related to food production, processing and marketing.
-That month she applauded an initiative by Shell Nigeria to launch a micro credit programme in which members of the Ijaw Mothers Union would get loans to run businesses.
+In November 2009, Izunwa announced that the Women Affairs ministry was launching a mass literacy program for adult women, particularly in rural areas, which would also train women in skills related to food production, processing, and marketing.
+That month, she applauded an initiative by Shell Nigeria to launch a microcredit program in which members of the Ijaw Mothers Union would get loans to run businesses.
 In March 2010, Izumwa accompanied Dame Judith Amaechi, wife of Rivers State governor Rotimi Amaechi, to Israel to inspect farms and discuss training and development of agriculture among women in Rivers State.

-Girl Child Education
+Girl's Education

 In May 2010, her Growing into Real Life (G.I.R.L) outreach program in partnership with the Women Affairs ministry began.
-The G.I.R.L project is to birth the PEARL Club in all schools of the State.
+The G.I.R.L project was to bring the PEARL Club to all schools in Nigeria.
 In July 2010, Izunwa said her ministry was partnering with Judith Amaechi's Empowerment Support Initiative to provide training in technical skills for youth in the state in the expectation that the program would help improve the economy and reduce poverty.